 Key (also spelled Ki or Kye) Gompa has one of the most spectacular settings.
 The white-washed monastery buildings and red temple crowd together, taking over a small hill overlooking the Spiti River.
 The monastery dates from the 11th century and is the largest monastery in Spiti with over 300 monks.
 There’s a room at the top of the monastery for the Dalai Lama.

-The access town for the Key Monastery is Kaza which has a gorgeous setting along the Spiti River surrounded by mountains.
+The access town to visit Key Monastery is Kaza which has a gorgeous setting along the Spiti River, surrounded by mountains.

 Further southwest down the Spiti River is the village of Tabo with a unique monastery.
 Tabo Gompa was built in 996 AD and looks like a Mexican adobe with low, flat roofs and unpainted walls that are the colour of mud.
 Inside the main temple are dozens of original, 10th century Bodhisattvas hanging on the walls.
 They are molded out of mud and colourfully painted which gives them a fascinating appearance.
-As well there are many original frescoes of Buddha and Buddhist gurus.
+As well, there are many original frescoes of Buddha and Buddhist gurus.
 It’s the most interesting and most beautiful temple interior that we have ever seen.
-The monks no longer live in this monastery as they have a new building.
+The monks have a new building, so no longer live in this monastery.

 The village of Tabo is very cute with clean, organized sidewalks, well-kept Tibetan-style homes and apple orchards all around.
 We were there during apple season and had many apples during our stay.
 One of the lamas gave us a tour of the main temple and when we were leaving he gave us free apples.